Bubbly Pet

 Miniature Pinscher Lifespan: How Long Do Miniature Pinscher Live?

-The Miniature Pinscher is a small-sized breed of pinscher type having an origin from Germany.
+The Miniature Pinscher is a small-sized breed of pinscher type having an origin in Germany.
 This breed is supposed to be very old, but the factual documentation began less than 200 years ago.

 The average life expectancy of Miniature Pinschers is 12 to 16 years because of their little body and healthy gene pool.
 Due to their small size, they generally live more than the medium, large or jumbo size dogs.
 They are prone to some health problems such as Legg-Perthes Disease, Hypothyroidism, Progressive Retinal Atrophy (PRA), and some heart diseases.